ubc-cirrus-lab/parrotfish/src/configuration/README.md

 ```
 {
     "function_name": The serverless function's name,
-    "vendor": The cloud provider ("AWS" or "GCP"),
+    "vendor": The cloud provider ("AWS" or "GCP" or "GCPv2"),
     "region": The serverless function's region,
     "payload": Payload to invoke the serverless function with (Required if "payloads" attribute is not provided),
     "payloads": [